Globalisation And Public Health MED5022

 On successful completion of this course, students will be able to:

-Critically analyse the concept of globalisation in relation to the wider determinants of health, with reference to the Global Millennium and Sustainable goals health agendas.
+2. Critically analyse the concept of globalisation in relation to the wider determinants of health, with reference to the Global Millennium and Sustainable goals health agendas.

-Critically analyse the key factors and organisations driving economic globalisation and the global economy.
+3. Evaluate the key factors and impacts of the main organisations driving globalisation processes.

 Minimum Requirement for Award of Credits